Engee documentation

 Yes

-# Laminar flow upper Reynolds number limit — beginning of transition between laminar and turbulent regimes
+# Laminar flow upper Reynolds number limit — the beginning of the transition between laminar and turbulent modes

 Details

-The Reynolds number value corresponding to the beginning of the transition from laminar to turbulent regime.
-Above this value, inertial forces begin to dominate and the flow changes from laminar to turbulent.
-By default, this value corresponds to a round tube with a smooth inner surface.
+The value of the Reynolds number corresponding to the beginning of the transition from the laminar to the turbulent regime.
+Above this value, inertial forces begin to dominate, as a result of which the flow passes from laminar to turbulent mode.
+The default value corresponds to a round tube with a smooth inner surface.

 Default value